 How can I pay my ticket when I receive one?

 Drivers who receive citations have two options to pay their tickets.
-One option is to come in person to the City Hall police department or visit the City of SeaTac Municipal Court website and pay online.
+You may come in person to the SeaTac Municipal Court during their normal business hours (Monday-Thursday from 8:30am-4:00pm or Friday from 8:30am to 12:00 pm) or visit the City of SeaTac Municipal Court website and pay online.

 For more information, please contact Sergeant Steven Smithmeyer at 206.973.4923.